-There’s also another benefit to buying a new car: it could actually be safer than an older one.
+There’s also another benefit to buying a new car: it could actually be safer than an older one, diminishing chances of injury in an accident according to AICA Orthopedics.
 New cars are always manufactured according to the most up to date rules of safety – and this means that your new car might be safer than an old model.

 If aesthetic appeal is also important to you, it’s pretty obvious that a new car is a great choice – nothing beats the shine (and the smell!) of a new wheeled beauty!

 The major con of buying a new car is the price.
 New cars tend to be very expensive, especially when you are looking for certain features.
 Even more than that, a new car will be instantly devalued the moment you drive it out of the dealership – so it just doesn’t feel like a great investment.

 One of the major benefits of buying a used car is connected, of course, to its price.
 For a fraction of what you would spend on an average new car, you can buy a pretty awesome used one – so it’s really no wonder why so many people simply opt for this version, especially when they are not ready to make very large investments.